 The Audit Committee consists of Messrs.
 Minow (Chairman), Godfrey, Goodman and Harris.
 Messrs.
-Minow, Godfrey, Goodman and Harris are "independent" within the meaning of the new listing standards of the New York Stock Exchange and the related transitional The functions of the Audit Committee include: (i) nominating and recommending to the Board of Directors the selection of the independent auditors for the annual audit; (ii) monitoring the independence of the outside auditors; (iii) reviewing the planned scope of the annual audit and approving the fee arrangements with the independent auditors; (iv) reviewing the financial statements to be included in the Company's Annual Report on Form 10-K, significant adjustments proposed by the independent auditors, accounting changes and the quality of the Company's reported earnings; (v) making a recommendation to the Board of Directors regarding inclusion of the audited financial statements in the Company's Annual Report on Form 10-K; (vi) meeting privately on a periodic basis with the independent auditors to review the adequacy of the Company's internal controls; (vii) reviewing recommendations by the independent auditors resulting from the audit to ensure that appropriate actions are taken by management; (viii) reviewing matters of disagreement between management and the independent auditors; (ix) monitoring the Company's internal audit and accounting management and controls; (x) monitoring the Company's policies and procedures regarding compliance with the Foreign Corrupt Practices Act and conflicts of interest; and (xi) monitoring any litigation involving the Company which may have a material financial impact on the Company or relate to matters entrusted to the Audit Committee.
+Minow, Godfrey, Goodman and Harris are "independent" within the meaning of the new listing standards of the New York Stock Exchange and the related transitional rules.
+The functions of the Audit Committee include: (i) nominating and recommending to the Board of Directors the selection of the independent auditors for the annual audit; (ii) monitoring the independence of the outside auditors; (iii) reviewing the planned scope of the annual audit and approving the fee arrangements with the independent auditors; (iv) reviewing the financial statements to be included in the Company's Annual Report on Form 10-K, significant adjustments proposed by the independent auditors, accounting changes and the quality of the Company's reported earnings; (v) making a recommendation to the Board of Directors regarding inclusion of the audited financial statements in the Company's Annual Report on Form 10-K; (vi) meeting privately on a periodic basis with the independent auditors to review the adequacy of the Company's internal controls; (vii) reviewing recommendations by the independent auditors resulting from the audit to ensure that appropriate actions are taken by management; (viii) reviewing matters of disagreement between management and the independent auditors; (ix) monitoring the Company's internal audit and accounting management and controls; (x) monitoring the Company's policies and procedures regarding compliance with the Foreign Corrupt Practices Act and conflicts of interest; and (xi) monitoring any litigation involving the Company which may have a material financial impact on the Company or relate to matters entrusted to the Audit Committee.
 The Board of Directors has adopted a charter for the Audit Committee, which is attached to this proxy statement as Appendix A. The Audit Committee held four meetings during 2000.
 The Audit Committee did not take action by written consent during 2000.

 The Executive Compensation Committee consists of Messrs.
 Godfrey (Chairman), Goodman, Harris and Walter.
-The functions of this Committee are to: (i) establish the compensation of Mr. Joerres, the President and executive officers, of certain other senior executives of the Company and its subsidiaries; (iii) review the compensation of all other senior managers of the Company and its subsidiaries; and (iv) serve as the administrative committee for the Company's stock option and stock purchase plans.
+The functions of this Committee are to: (i) establish the compensation of Mr. Joerres, the President and Chief Executive Officer of the Company, and Mr. Hueneke, Executive Vice President of the Company, subject to ratification by the Board of Directors; (ii) approve the compensation, based on the recommendations of the senior executive officers, of certain other senior executives of the Company and its subsidiaries; (iii) review the compensation of all other senior managers of the Company and its subsidiaries; and (iv) serve as the administrative committee for the Company's stock option and stock purchase plans.
 Certain performance-based compensation for executive officers must also be approved by the Executive Performance Compensation Committee as discussed below.
 The Executive Compensation Committee held six meetings and took action by written consent twice during 2000.